Top tips for a successful festive season

 If you plan to screen any sporting events that are not on live television, such as re-runs of old football matches, you will also need to ensure that your premises licence allows you to show films, as this is classed as a licensable activity.

-Local police, licensing officers and other enforcement authorities frequently visit venues to check that they have the correct permissions in place, and, if they do, to enforce any relevant actions be taken.
+Local police, licensing officers and other enforcement authorities frequently visit venues to check that they have the correct permissions in place, and, if they don’t, to enforce any relevant actions be taken.

 In addition, the Federation Against Copyright Theft (FACT) works closely with the broadcasters to tackle illegal broadcasting.